shannonmoeller/ygor/README.md

 ## Usage

 Node is the CLI.
-To run a task, pass the task name as an argument.
+To run a task, execute your script file and pass the task name as an argument.

-    $ node <script> [task]
+    $ node <file> [task]

+- `file` The filename of your script.
+- `task` The name of the task to run.
+Default: `default`.

 ## Example